jaspereb/UR5_With_ROS_Moveit_Tutorial/README.md

 # Installations

-A copy of both the ur_modern_driver and universal_robotics package has been included here, so that you don't have to worry about versioning.
-Each of these repositories retains its own licence and also has documentation in the respective folder, they are only included here for convenience.
-Note that we are using the kinetic-devel branches for both of these.
+Copies of the ur_modern_driver and universal_robot packages have been included here, so that you don't have to worry about versioning.
+Each of these repositories retains its own licence and also has documentation in the respective folder, they are only included here for convenience. **Note that we are using the kinetic-devel branches for both of these**.

 Run the following commands to install them, this assumes your catkin_ws folder has been created in the user home directory.